UNAIDS90-90-90/dhis2-unaids-eppspectrum/Documentation/README.md

 https://github.com/UNAIDS/dhis2-unaids-eppspectrum-resources

-This repository only contains material pertinent to the software source code of the app.
+This repository you are in only contains material pertinent to the software source code of the app.